Makar internals: a technical walkthrough

 IDT

 256 entries, all 32-bit interrupt gates.
 Generated stubs in isr_asm.S push a fake error code (where the CPU didn’t), push the vector number, and jump to isr_common_stub which pushes the full register set, calls into C, and restores.
-The interrupt gate type clears IF on entry; we keep it clear for the duration of the syscall handler (see §10) — a deliberate simplification that means a syscall can’t be preempted, only voluntarily yielded.
+The stubs reload DS/ES/FS for kernel C code but intentionally leave %gs untouched so a ring-3 task’s TLS selector survives syscalls and interrupts.
+The interrupt gate type clears IF on entry; syscall_dispatch then re-enables it (preemptive syscalls — see §7/§9) and restores the caller’s IF on exit, so a long syscall can be preempted by the timer instead of stalling the whole system.

 DPL on every IDT gate is zero, except the syscall gate at 0x80, which is DPL=3.
 Ring-3 cannot raise an arbitrary interrupt; the only doorbell it has is int 0x80 (and int3 debug, which we also expose).